harinando/sdc-advanced-lane-lines/CarND-Behavioral-Training/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I added dropout layer after each dense layer which worked also pretty well for the "traffic sign recognition" project and l2 regularization after each convolution filters.
-To optimize the parameters of my regularizer, I performed a grid search with dropout values of {0.2, 0.3, 0.4, 0.5, 0.6} and learning rate of {0.1, 0.01, 0.001} and picked the model with best accuracy.
+To optimize the parameters of my regularizer, I performed a grid search with dropout values of {0.2, 0.3, 0.4, 0.5, 0.6} and learning rate of {0.1, 0.01, 0.001} and picked the model with the best mean square error on the validation set.

-Fine tuning the steering correction for the left and right images was laso challenging because high correction makes the car zig-zag on track #1.
+Fine tuning the steering correction for the left and right images was laso challenging because high correction makes the car zig-zag on track 1.
+I tried different value without being able to successfully smoothout the driving on track 1 at full throttle.
+Driving at low speed was acceptable though.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track:
 * The car could not enter the bridge because of the constrast in the images.
 To address the issue, I randomly dim/brighten the images while training.
 This will also help when there are shadow on the road or under different lighting conditions.